 By reviewing the video together, the driver and coach can discuss why the behavior was unsafe and how to avoid it in the future.
 A video-based coaching session is where improvements in driver behavior and safety take place.

-Coaching sessions typically don’t last long, so it’s important to keep the session focused.
+Driver coaching sessions typically don’t last long, so it’s important to keep the session focused.
 Videos identify opportunities for improvement in ways that other telematics-based tools can’t.

 Show the driver when they took their eyes off the road (and how surrounding vehicles could have been impacted).
 Show the driver when and where they could have left more distance between their vehicle and the car ahead.
 Give them the chance to come to it on their own.
 On the off chance they don’t, the coach can reinforce what could have been done differently to bring about safer results.